bscheibel/edt-ts/README.md

 * result_column: whats the name of the column that specifies the result
 * variable_result: if more than two categories exist, which category is of interest
 * results: all possible result classes

 Optionally:
 * interval: if the intervals are to be set manually
 * variable_interest: if not given, possible time series variables are discovered and all are included in the process

-To try with new data the dataset might has to be adapted.
+To try with new dataset, the dataset might has to be adapted.
 Look at preprocessing code for the manufacturing use case for an example.